ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `LeftController` - The left controller device.
   * `RightController` - The right controller device.
   * `ControlledObject` - The controlled object.

+### Class Events

+ * `XAxisChanged` - Emitted when the touchpad X Axis Changes.
+ * `YAxisChanged` - Emitted when the touchpad Y Axis Changes.

+### Event Payload

+ * `GameObject controlledGameObject` - The GameObject that is going to be affected.
+ * `Transform directionDevice` - The device that is used for the direction.
+ * `Vector3 axisDirection` - The axis that is being affected from the touchpad.
+ * `Vector3 axis` - The value of the current touchpad touch point based across the axis direction.
+ * `float deadzone` - The value of the deadzone based across the axis direction.
+ * `bool currentlyFalling` - Whether the controlled GameObject is currently falling.
+ * `bool modifierActive` - Whether the modifier button is pressed.

 ### Example